tobyhodges/probable-enigma/episodes/02-being-fair.md

 > (mostly due to the lack of user friendly tools that could help
 > deal with standards and structured metadata).
 >
-> **Findable**:  Easy to find data and metadata for
+> **Findable**:  It should be easy for both humans and computers to find data and metadata.
-> both humans and computers.
 > Automatic and reliable discovery of datasets and services depends
 > on machine-readable persistent identifiers (PIDs) and metadata.
 >
-> **Accessible**: (Meta)data should be retrievable by their identifier using
+> **Accessible**: (Meta)data should be retrievable by their identifiers using
-> a standardized and open communications protocol (including authentication
+> a standardised and open communications protocol (including authentication
 > and authorisation).
 Metadata should be available even when the data
 > are no longer available.
 >
 > **Interoperable**: Data should be able to be combined with and used
 > with other data or tools.
 The format of the data should be open and
 > interpretable for various tools.
-It applies both to data and
+This principle, just like the others, applies both to data and
-> metadata, (meta)data should use vocabularies that follow FAIR principles.
+> metadata; (meta)data should use vocabularies that follow FAIR principles.
 >
-> **Re-usable**: FAIR aims at optimizing the reuse of data.
+> **Re-usable**: FAIR aims to optimise the reuse of data.
 > Metadata and data should be well-described so that they can be replicated
 > and/or combined in different settings.
-The reuse of (meta)data
+The conditions under which reuse of (meta)data is allowed,
+> or the absence of conditions,
 > should be stated with clear and accessible license(s).
 >
 {: .callout}

-## FAIR in biological practice
+## What do the components of FAIR mean in (biological) practice?

 #### Findable & Accessible

-Deposit data to an external, reputable public repository.
+Deposit data to a trustworthy public repository.

-Repositories provide persistent identifiers (PIDs), catalogue options, advanced metadata searching, and download statistics.
-Some repositories can also host private data or provide embargo periods, meaning access to all data can be delayed.
+Repositories provide persistent identifiers (PIDs), controlled vocabularies for efficient cataloguing, advanced metadata searching and download statistics.
+Some repositories can also host supported curation, digital preservation, private data or provide embargo periods, meaning access to all data can be delayed or restricted.

 There are general "data agnostic" repositories, for example:
 * [Dryad](http://datadryad.org),